carlyrg/wk5_matplotlib_HW/README.md

 I used Jupyter Notebook with the help of Pandas and Numpy libraries to conduct all of my analysis for this assignment in which I analyzed  a csv data file from a fictional ride sharing company called Pyber.
 I analyzed the data given to me to determine if there was a correlation between the type of city and the average fare, number of drivers and length of rides.
 These findings are illustrated in a bubble chart and a few pie charts created using Matplotlib and Seaborn libraries

+There are two csv files containing the original data and my Jupyter notebook that has all my work as well as all the graphs output as images.

 Key findings can be found at the end.